 How to Become a Publisher: Step-by-Step Career Guide

 Learn how to become a publisher.
-Research the education, career requirements and experience required for starting a career as a publisher.
+Research the education and career requirements and find out what type of experience might be required for starting a career as a publisher.

 |Degree Level||Bachelor's degree|

 |Degree Name||English, journalism, communications or a related field|

 |Experience||Experience at a lower-level position is often required|

 |Key Skills||Publishers will need to have strong analytical, business, marketing and critical thinking skills|